geek-cookbook/geek-cookbook/manuscript/recipes/phpipam.md

 Log into your new instance at https://**YOUR-FQDN**, and follow the on-screen prompts to set your first user/password.

-## Chef's Notes 📓

-1. If you wanted to expose the phpIPAM UI directly, you could remove the oauth2_proxy and the nginx services from the design, and move the traefik_public-related labels directly to the phpipam container.
+[^1]: If you wanted to expose the phpIPAM UI directly, you could remove the oauth2_proxy and the nginx services from the design, and move the traefik_public-related labels directly to the phpipam container.
 You'd also need to add the traefik_public network to the phpipam container.

+--8<-- "recipe-footer.md"